HabitatConnect/.github/profile/README.md

 Habitat Connect has been developed for our Software Engineering (CSE4006) class at Hanyang University.

 ## 💡 Abstract
-Habitat Connect is a web application designed for residents of Hanyang Habitat, an apartment complex composed of foreign students, to stay connected, regardless of their cultural backgrounds.
+Habitat Connect is a web application designed for residents of Hanyang Habitat, an apartment complex composed of foreign students, to stay connected, regardless of their cultural backgrounds – all within a user-friendly interface.

-Residents can easily receive important updates, plan events, check laundry availability, and report maintenance concerns – all within a user-friendly interface.
+Residents can easily receive important updates, plan events, check laundry availability, report maintenance concerns, and more!
 With Habitat Connect, we hope to foster a stronger sense of community and make everyday tasks more convenient for everyone in Hanyang Habitat.

 <p align="center">
   <img src="https://github.com/HabitatConnect/.github/assets/124285890/6c8ca6ff-66e4-430c-972e-8961643a1769" alt="Hanyang Habitat welcome letters" width="30%" height="30%">